lachlanh/clojure-task/README.md

 ## Lachlan Hespe

-A Clojure library to turn numbers into a english language string 99 -> 'ninety nine'
+A Clojure library to turn numbers into a natural language string 99 -> 'ninety nine'

 ## Technical Decisions